harangp/tfjsctcloss/README.md

 const innerSum = abDivY.divNoNan(Zt); // 3D tensor can be diviced by a 3D tensor
 ```
 Now we can move on to sum up the unique embeddings of `l'` into our gradient tensor - but that's a TODO for now.

+### Variable length labels

+The first implementation of the algorithm only worked when the the encoded labels in the batch were the same length.
+The code was usable this way with restrictions:
+- batch size should be 1 **OR**,
+- arrange the labels to train only on ones that have the same length.

+Our friends at Google have thought about this problem, and came up with a good solution, which can be adapted to our case as well:
+- before the gradient calculation, pad `alpha`, `beta` and `y` arrays with `0` to have the extended labels' axis the size of `sequenceLenght*2+1`
+- the rationale behind using this number is that sequenceLength equals to the maximum number of predictable embedding, so the maximum the size of `l'` is `sequenceLenght*2+1`
+- filling up with zero does not affect our calculations: division by zero is handled by `divNoNan()`, and the extra multiplications can be made faster with the enhancements of TFJS engines.
+On the other hand, the summations (for example: calculating `Z(t)`) won't be affected neither because adding up more zeros is not a problem.

+For programming reasons, we keep track of the extended labels' embeddings (`bels` in the code), and this needs to be padded as well.
+In our representation, bels holds the label's embeddings' ids, so we needed to use one, that's not valid.
+In our case, it's `-1`, so it was pretty easy during the last summation to filter out the ones with this value.

+So to sum it up: careful padding does not screw up our calculations, and makes it possible to handle variable length label-matching.

 ## Contribution, discussion, etc